Judy Henske & Jerry Yester

 Dancing Progressions for Computers

 Anders Helmerson was a music student in the late '70s, effectively thrown out for expressing an interest in anything written later than 1900.
-According to the biography on his website, End of Illusion took three years to record, and disappeared without trace after a limited release on an unsuitable label in Sweden.
-It's good without being great, although the keyboard playing is absolutely faultless, with Helmerson attacking piano, organ and various mono- and polysynths and allegedly, Mellotron (stupendous piano work on Automatic Hammer, for example).
-His influences aren't too hard to spot, with plenty of Emersonian organ work, and a UK (the band) feel in places, although there's enough of him in it to rescue it from ignominious Triumvirat territory.
+According to the biography on his website, End of Illusion took three years to record and disappeared without trace after a limited release on an unsuitable label in Sweden.
+It's good without being great, although his keyboard playing is absolutely faultless, Helmerson attacking piano, organ and various mono- and polysynths and, allegedly, Mellotron (stupendous piano work on Automatic Hammer, for example).
+His influences aren't too hard to spot, with plenty of Emersonian organ work and a UK (the band) feel in places, although there's enough of him in it to rescue it from ignominious Triumvirat territory.

 However...
 Unless my ears are really seriously deceiving me, there isn't a jot of Mellotron on the album.
-It's credited, and it may well be hidden away somewhere in the mix, but there aren't even any points at which you think, "Well, maybe there...".
+It's credited and may well be hidden away somewhere in the mix, but there aren't even any points at which you think, "Well, maybe there...".
 Zilch.
 Nada.
 Bugger all.
-So; not a bad album, with some good ensemble playing (plenty of guest musicians) and some fiery keyboard work, but zero 'Tron.
+So; not a bad album, with some good ensemble playing (plenty of guest musicians) and some fiery keyboard work, but zero Mellotron.

 Beware the Shadow (1972, 35.25) **½/TAlabama Lady